kobotoolbox/dist-kobo-devel/README.md

 Location of the code
 --------------------

-If the installation is scucessful, dist-kobo-devel should include the following git repositories inside
+If the installation is successful, dist-kobo-devel should include the following git repositories inside

  * kobocat
  * kobocat-template
+ * koboform